mattcl/robocode_matchmaker/app/views/pages/angles.md

 ```

-> What is Utils.normalAbsoluteAngleDegrees(...)?
+> What is `Utils.normalAbsoluteAngleDegrees`?
 Well, we want to limit the
 > absolute bearing to be between 0 and 360 degrees.
 The utility function ensures
 > that this is the case.
 Remember that 390 degees is the same as 30 degrees,
 > since there are 360 degrees in a full circle.
 There is a
-> Utils.normalRelativeAngleDegrees(...) that takes an angle and makes sure that
+> `Utils.normalRelativeAngleDegrees` that takes an angle and makes sure that
 > it lies between -180 and 180 degrees.

 The **bearing** is important in moving your robot relative to the scanned robot.